porczynski/gitpush/README.md

 For more fun 😊 _gitpush_ places random emoji in the comment.

-Used and tested on Debian Linux only
+✔️ Used and tested on Debian Linux only
+☑️ Should work in any linux distribution with bash shell

+TO DO list:
+- add specific emoji as option value
+- emoji random place in comment
+- add all emojis with shortcodes
+- add options to push to other branches
+- tests